 This page includes frequently asked questions for those seeking a Military Academy nomination.
+Applications are due to my office by Friday, November 5, 2021.
 If you are ready to submit an application, you may fill out the Military Academy Nominations Form.

 What is a nomination?

 Members of Congress may nominate applicants who meet the eligibility requirements established by law.
 A candidate may seek a nomination from the following:

 - A member of the U.S. House of Representatives who represents the congressional district in which the candidate resides.
 You may only apply to one House office.

 - Either of the U.S. Senators from his or her state